CounterpartyXCP/counterblock/docs/index.rst

 counterblockd
 ==================================================

-``counterblockd`` features a full-fledged JSON RPC-based API, which services Counterwallet, as well as any 3rd party services which wish to use it.

 ``counterblockd`` provides additional services to Counterwallet beyond those offered in the API provided by ``counterpartyd``.
+It features a full-fledged JSON RPC-based API, which services Counterwallet, as well as any 3rd party services which wish to use it.

 Such services include: